lionkor/MU0-asm/README.md

 The following extensions are provided by this assembler but don't actually translate to MU0 instructions.
 Instead, these are "faked" with a little bit of magic!

+All of them are enabled and cannot be disabled, but can simply be ignored if one wishes to write "pure" MU0.

 * Relative jumping:
     All jump instructions usually require the jump location to be encoded in hex, such as `0x56`.
 Instead, you can also perform a relative jump by providing the argument as `+N` or `-N` instead.
 For example, you can jump "back" two instructions with `JMP -2`.

+    Note that you *cannot* use hex values here, although this will probably change later.
+This extension works for all jump instructions.

     Behind the scenes this is realized by simply calculating the absolute address and replacing the argument with it.